kensiprell/bootstrap-framework/README.md

 ### Glyphicons

-The Glyphicons icons are available as described in the [Bootstrap Components](http://getbootstrap.com/components/) section.
+The Glyphicons icons are available as described in the [Bootstrap Components](http://getbootstrap.com/components/) section of the Bootstrap Framework documentation.

 ### Asset Pipeline Usage